influxdata/docs-v2/content/influxdb/v2.5/query-data/influxql/explore-data/group-by.md

 The query uses the InfluxQL [COUNT() function](/influxdb/v2.5/query-data/influxql/view-functions/aggregates/#count) to count the number of `water_level` points per location, per 12-minute interval.

-The result for each [timestamp](/influxdb/v2.5/reference/glossary/#timestamp) represents a single 12 minute interval.
+Each output row represents a single 12-minute interval.
 The count for the first timestamp covers the raw data between `2019-08-18T00:00:00Z` and up to, but not including, `2019-08-18T00:12:00Z`.
 The count for the second timestamp covers the raw data between `2019-08-18T00:12:00Z`